seL4/docs/projects/sel4/frequently-asked-questions.md

 ### Does seL4 support multicore?

-Multicore is presently supported on x64 and Arm v7 (32-bit) and v8 (64-bit).
+Multicore is presently supported on x64, ARMv7, ARMv8, and RISC-V.
 Verification of the multicore kernel is in progress (but presently as an unfunded background activity).